-The Friends of Chandler Pond is a non-profit organization whose purpose is to restore, maintain, and preserve the character and historic quality of Chandler pond and its watershed.
+The Friends of Chandler Pond is a non-profit organization whose purpose is to restore, maintain, and preserve the character and historic quality of Chandler pond and its shoreline.

-In 1996, the pond's many neighbors and friends joined together, under the leadership of long-time Chandler's Pond advocate Genevieve Ferullo, to establish the Chandler's Pond Preservation Society.
+In 1996, the pond's many neighbors and friends joined together, under the leadership of long-time Chandler Pond advocate Genevieve Ferullo, to establish the Chandler Pond Preservation Society.
 In 2019, our name was changed to Friends of Chandler Pond.
 With support and cooperation of the community, and groups such as the Brighton-Allston Historical Society, the Friends of Chandler Pond are working to preserve Chandler Pond for future generations to enjoy.
 Our primary purpose is to work in a mutual relationship with the City of Boston to assist in the coordination of development and maintenance of Chandler Pond and the surrounding property for its recreational and ecological benefits.
 As members, we care deeply about preserving Chandler Pond’s natural resources for future generations.

 The Friends of Chandler Pond is a 501(c)(3) charitable organization focused on:

 Conservation – Exploring opportunities for protecting and improving pond health